RedFox20/Mama/README.md

 such as Linux exclusive G++ projects using apt-get libraries or iOS-only apps using cocoapods.

+## Artifactory
+Provides a mechanism to upload pre-built packages to a private artifactory server through `mama upload mypackage`.
+These packages will be automatically used if a git:package commit hash matches.

 ## Setup For Users
 1. Get python 3.6 and PIP
 2. `$ pip install mama --upgrade`